-320 2.4 Recommendation 4: Make surface temperature datasets easier to obtain and exploit, for a wide constituency of users 375 their capacity to identify and obtain suitable environmen-380 tal datasets and in their capacity to handle varied data formats.
-There are probably many potential non-specialist surface temperature data users in areas of health, planning, agriculture, etc. Measures such as the adoption of common surface temperature file contents and a common format may 385 greatly expand the user base.
+2.4 Recommendation 4: Make surface temperature datasets easier to obtain and exploit, for a wide constituency of users

+Users of surface temperature information are varied, and no single type of surface temperature dataset or spatio-temporal resolution will meet all their requirements.
+Users vary in their capacity to identify and obtain suitable environmen-385 tal datasets and in their capacity to handle varied data formats.
+There are probably many potential non-specialist surface temperature data users in areas of health, planning, agriculture, etc. Measures such as the adoption of common surface temperature file contents and a common format may 390 greatly expand the user base.